It’s a slam dunk: Sports champion and SaaS industry leader, Pat Pinto, joins Signagelive [+VIDEO]

 Q: What did you do next?

-PP: I stayed in the digital signage solutions, software space.
+PP: I stayed in the Digital Signage solutions, software space.
 Prior to Signagelive, I was also a Practice Lead, working for an ASX listed company, which was seeking to build a digital display/solution, and required the right expertise to help build it.
 So, that took me to another level and enabled me to explore that vertical more deeply and get in that rabbit hole as such.

 Through this role, I met the CEO of Signagelive, Jason Cremins, because I appointed Signagelive as the preferred CMS platform for all our solutions.